Superintendent News & Views

 That’s a very basic analysis, in “layman's terms” as they say.
 Now, I’ll explain the reasoning behind that assessment.
 The number one indicator of a school district’s long-term financial viability is the Unspent Authorized Budget, abbreviated as UAB.
 UAB represents the district's legal authority to spend.
 Districts with a negative UAB may be dissolved by the state; or, the state may give these districts a two or three-year extension if they can come up with an approved financial “work-out plan.”

 For optimum financial health, the IASB recommends districts maintain a UAB ratio (calculated by taking the UAB divided by the Maximum Authorized budget) between 5% and 15%.
-North Tama’s UAB ratio at the end of fiscal year 2017 was 22.9%, well above the recommended range
+North Tama’s UAB ratio at the end of fiscal year 2017 was 22.9%, well above the recommended range.

 Even with several years of declining enrollment and low supplemental state aid, North Tama’s financial health (as indicated by the UAB ratio) has continued to improve.
 Your school board’s careful decision making and outside-the-box thinking are the primary reasons for this.
 We have implemented three shared administrative positions (including my own) and two shared teaching positions in recent years.
 This provides savings as well as additional revenues through state incentives.
 We’ve realized significant savings by reducing a bus route.
 North Tama has joined a health insurance consortium to get a better deal on employee insurance.
 To the extent legally possible, we have used sources of revenue other than the general fund to pay expenditures.
 Some teaching and support staff positions have been reduced to part-time and others have been eliminated completely.
 Our general goal is to look for opportunities to reduce staff without layoffs, so we look for opportunities to reduce through attrition whenever possible.
 We also carefully consider all general fund expenditures.
 All of these measures have contributed to an improved UAB ratio.